grandmasterdev/github-action-ci-revision-artifact/README.md

 ## What this does?

-It packages artifact before publishing it to the respective artifact repo using one of the following:

-- zip
+It creates a git release and publish the build artifact to selected artifact repo.

-- tar
+- artifactory (jFrog)

 ## How to use it